This post may contain affiliate sales links. Please see my full disclosure policy for details

 You drop each fry into the oil and cook for about 30 seconds on each side until light brown.
 I suggest to allow these to cool and drip off any excess oil before tossing in the cinnamon sugar mixture.
 I use two parts sugar to one part cinnamon.

 The fries are covered with a brown butter maple glaze.
 I just couldn’t resist adding a bit of my favorite fall flavor, maple syrup!
 Of course, you can use a standard vanilla glaze if desired, but the maple is a perfect compliment to the cinnamon sugar fries.
 Try serving these for breakfast or a late night snack!

-- In a medium sized pot, empty a full container of vegetable oil.
+- In a medium-sized pot, empty a full container of vegetable oil.
 Attach a candy thermometer to the size of the pot.
-Heat oil over medium heat until it reach 360-375° F. Turn your heat down slightly to prevent the oil from getting too hot.
+Heat oil over medium heat until it reaches 360-375° F. Turn your heat down slightly to prevent the oil from getting too hot.
 Use extreme caution, oil will be very hot.

 - Remove biscuits from container and roll out flat, lengthwise.
 With your hands, roll each cutting into a long string with a pizza cutter.
 Cut in half if necessary.

 - Fry for about 20-30 seconds a side until golden brown.
 Remove with a pair of tongs and set on a paper towel-lined plate to drain the excess oil.
 When finished deep-frying, leave your candy thermometer in the oil until it is completely cooled.

 - Combine cinnamon and sugar in a Ziploc bag.
 Throw fried donuts in the Ziploc bag, seal it and gently toss to coat the fries in the cinnamon-sugar mixture.

 - Sift the powdered sugar.
 This step is necessary to create a smooth glaze.